-When you are able to put complex lessons and interpret it effectively in a fun, innovative way, you’re pushing personal and professional boundaries, mastering the art of teaching with every session.
+When you are able to put complex lessons and interpret them effectively in a fun, innovative way, you’re pushing personal and professional boundaries, mastering the art of teaching with every session.
 That may seem lofty at the beginning because it’s quite hard to achieve this even in mainstream classes, but when you’re out to give the children a great time, your goals evolve.

-Going the extra mile, preparing audiovisual materials and games may seem like the norm in most classroom set-ups, but when there are thoughtful planning and consideration involved, these activities will foster learning and retention, even in children with learning disabilities.
+Going the extra mile, and preparing audiovisual materials and games may seem like the norm in most classroom set-ups, but when there are thoughtful planning and consideration involved, these activities will foster learning and retention, even in children with learning disabilities.

 As for skills, language and communication play very critical roles.
 In most cases, special needs teachers have to be more active when teaching but more reactive when talking to students.
-If you are adept in listening and adaptive communication, the job becomes a lot easier for you.
+If you are adept at listening and adaptive communication, the job becomes a lot easier for you.
 Not to worry though, these skills can be learned!

 Because you will be working with individuals who have a difficult time fully expressing themselves, you will be trained in context clues as well as body and non-verbal language so you could understand what it is that they are trying to tell you.
 Most of these students cannot speak or comprehend, which could make it difficult for their teachers and families to address their needs.

 Sign language is, in some situations, the only mode of communication, so you may need to take additional training to master this skill.
 Additionally, it doesn’t hurt to be familiar with the functions of different assistive devices, such as hearing aids and crutches, which students may often use in class.